ibm-cloud-docs/vmware/brocade-vrouter-vyatta-setup-guide-vmware-environments-quantastor.md

 ## Syncing with other Brocade vRouter (Vyatta) in the HA Pair
 {: #sync-with-brocade}

-Since you have set up one of the Brocade vRouter’s (Vyatta) in the HA pair, you must sync the changes to the other gateway device.
+Since you set up one of the Brocade vRouter’s (Vyatta) in the HA pair, you must sync the changes to the other gateway device.

 Use the following commands in `configure` mode: